AI4WA/OpenOmniFramework/README.md

 #### Text to Speech

-This is looping to check from API side whether there is any new text to be spoken.
+This is looping to check from the API side whether there is any new text to be spoken.

 ```bash
 cd ./Client/Responder